ManApart/quest-command/notes.md

 - Managers etc should return copies of items so that the parsed ones are immutable
 - Create a git wiki and move readme information to more sorted format?
 - Validate valid recipe ingredients and results
-- Stats needs creature/target for posting events, but it's dirty, maybe pass in a reference once and if check for event posting

 ### Combat